 The products we manufacture are complex, typically containing hundreds of parts from suppliers worldwide.
-We reviewed our supplier list for all manufacturing locations and eliminated service providers, equipment vendors, other non-manufacturing suppliers and redundant listings for our multiple plants.
-Excluding service and non-manufacturing suppliers, we identified approximately 900 direct suppliers of materials and components worldwide in 2015.
-In each case, there are multiple tiers between our suppliers and the 3TG smelter for a particular component, which makes it difficult for us to ascertain the ultimate source of 3TG in the products we manufacture.
+We reviewed our supplier list for all manufacturing locations and eliminated service providers, equipment vendors, other non-manufacturing suppliers, as well as vendors with whom we spent less than \$50,000 in 2020 and redundant listings for our multiple plants.
+Based on that criteria, we identified approximately 1,500 direct suppliers of materials and components worldwide in 2020.
+There are multiple tiers between our suppliers and the 3TG smelter for a particular component, which makes it difficult for us to ascertain the ultimate source of 3TG in the products we manufacture.
 We must rely on our direct suppliers to work with their upstream suppliers to provide accurate information on the origin of the 3TG contained in the components and materials we purchase.

 We surveyed all direct suppliers identified through this process.
-For consistency, we sent the same letter, translated as appropriate, to all identified suppliers globally, requesting that they provide us information regarding 3TG and smelters using the current template developed by the Electronic Industry Citizenship Coalition ("EICC") and the Global e-Sustainability Initiative ("GeSI"), known as the EICC-GeSI Conflict Minerals Reporting Template (the "CMRT").
-The EICC and GeSI are widely regarded as industry leaders in conflict minerals reporting.
-They jointly developed the CMRT to facilitate disclosure and communication of sourcing information regarding smelters and refiners that provide material to a manufacturer's supply chain by providing a consistent framework for survey responses.
-The CMRT was updated in 2015 to provide more detailed information, and includes questions regarding a direct supplier's conflict-free policy, its due diligence process, information about its supply chain such as the names and locations of smelters and refiners, as well as the origin of 3TG used by those facilities.
+For consistency, we sent the same letter, translated as appropriate, to all identified suppliers globally, requesting that they provide us information regarding 3TG and smelters using the current Conflict Minerals Reporting Template ("CMRT") issued by the Responsible Minerals Initiative ("RMI").
+We believe that the CMRT provides a consistent framework for disclosure and communication of sourcing information regarding smelters and refiners that provide material to a manufacturer's supply chain.

+The CMRT is regularly updated, most recently in 2020, and includes questions regarding a direct supplier's conflict-free policy, its due diligence process, information about its supply chain such as the names and locations of smelters and refiners, as well as the origin of 3TG used by those facilities.
 The CMRT also has foreign language capability for many of our worldwide locations.
-However, at present, the CMRT is not translated into Turkish.
-For the 2015 reporting period we translated the CMRT at our own expense for use with our suppliers in Turkey.
-For 2016 the Conflict Free Smelter Initiative ("CFSI") has committed to officially translating the CMRT into Turkish, which should assist our efforts to obtain information from our Turkish suppliers.